macy-k/Minesweeper_Project/README.md

 - as a user I want all my complete and incomplete games to be stored in a game log which I can view
 - as a user I want to see the number of games I've finished, the number of games I've won, and my win rate when I view my game logs.
 - as a user I want the game panel to show me my score and indicate whether a game is incomplete, won, or lost after the game is finished.

+Phase 3:
+**Instructions for Grader**
+- You can generate the first required action related to the user story "adding multiple Xs to a Y" by changing the dimensions of the board with the "change dimensions" selector
+- You can generate the second required action related to the user story "adding multiple Xs to a Y" by using the reset button to reset the board with the given dimensions and start a new game
+- You can locate my visual component by looking in the images folder of the project.
+There I have the pixel art that I made myself and use for the timer and for the flags and bombs.
+- You can save the state of my application by clicking the save button.
+There are also automatically saving game logs that can be viewed and reset
+- You can reload the state of my application by clicking the load game button
+- Note that previous version of my game that used Lantern can still be accessed by changing the field 'engineUsesSwing' in the 'MineSweeper' class to false.